Chyarpsh/aws-cloud-engineer-projects/p2-lab03-vpc-traffic-flow-and-security/README.md

-## VPC – Traffic Flow & Security Lab

-# 🧭 Project Summary

-This lab explores how network traffic flows within a Virtual Private Cloud (VPC) in Amazon Web Services (AWS), and demonstrates how to build security boundaries using Route Tables, Security Groups, and Network ACLs.
-It also includes a multi-region deployment and shows how to track resources across regions using AWS console tools (e.g. “Global EC2/VPC” view).
-The goal: understand instance-level vs subnet-level security, routing, and secure cloud network architecture.

-# 🔧 What You’ll Learn / What the Lab Does

-Create and configure Route Tables and Internet Gateways (IGWs) to manage public/private subnet routing.

-Define Security Groups to control instance-level inbound/outbound traffic.

-Define Network ACLs (NACLs) for subnet-level packet filtering, with explicit allow/deny rules.

-Compare and contrast Security Groups vs Network ACLs: stateful vs stateless, instance-level vs subnet-level, default behaviors, rule definitions.

-Deploy VPC resources (VPC, subnets, IGW, Security Group, optional NACL) in a non-default AWS region — simulating a multi-region architecture.

-Use AWS console (or relevant monitoring tools) to view and audit resources across all regions — demonstrating cross-region awareness for real-world cloud operations.

-# 📄 Architecture & Concepts Overview

-Route Table + IGW → Public Subnet: Using a route like 0.0.0.0/0 pointing to IGW turns a subnet into a public subnet.

-Security Groups (SG): Instance-level firewalls, stateful — only allow rules, manage inbound and outbound separately.
-In this lab: inbound HTTPS from anywhere, outbound default-allow.

-Network ACLs (NACLs): Subnet-level firewalls, stateless — can have allow and deny rules.
-A custom NACL defaults to “deny all”, encouraging least-privilege by default.

-Defense in Depth: Combining SGs and NACLs adds layered security — stricter control at both instance and subnet layers.

-Multi-Region Deployment & Global View: Deploy resources outside default region; use global resource visibility (e.g. AWS Global EC2/VPC dashboard) to track resources — useful in distributed or multi-region architectures.

-# 🛠️ Lab Steps (What Was Done)

-Create a new VPC with subnets.

-Attach an Internet Gateway (IGW) to the VPC.

-Create a Route Table and add a route (0.0.0.0/0 → IGW) to make the subnet public.

-Launch one or more EC2 instances inside that public subnet (or plan for future workload).

-Define a Security Group for the instance(s): allow inbound HTTPS (port 443) from anywhere (IPv4), allow default outbound.

-(Optional / recommended) Create a custom Network ACL for the subnet: remove default allow-all rules, define explicit allow/deny as needed — implement least-privilege subnet firewall.

-(Optional) Launch resources in a different AWS region than default — e.g. deploy VPC in “us-west-1” (or other) to simulate multi-region.

-Use AWS console’s multi-region/global view (e.g. Global EC2/VPC) to locate and audit all VPC-related resources across regions.

-Document all steps, configurations, screenshots, and reflect on security/routing implications (as captured in the PDF).

-All configuration details, screenshots, routing tables, SG/NACL rules, and reflections live inside the provided VPC_Traffic_Flow_and_Security.pdf.

-# ✅ Key Takeaways & Lessons Learned

-Route tables + IGW determine public vs private subnets.

-Security Groups provide fine-grained, stateful, instance-level security.

-Network ACLs provide subnet-level, stateless, allow/deny security — good for extra layer of defense.

-Default NACLs are permissive — custom NACLs should default to deny, then open only necessary traffic.

-Using both SGs and NACLs enforces a layered security posture (defense-in-depth).

-Multi-region resource tracking (via AWS global view tools) is important to manage distributed infrastructure and ensure visibility.

-Proper documentation, screenshots, and configuration notes help replicate, audit, and cleanup resources (especially to avoid unexpected bills).

-# 📂 Lab Files / Project Structure
+# VPC Traffic Flow & Security Lab

+# 📌 Overview

+This lab demonstrates how network traffic flows inside an Amazon Virtual Private Cloud (VPC) and how AWS security layers—Route Tables, Security Groups, and Network ACLs—work together to protect cloud infrastructure.
+It also includes a multi-region setup and shows how to track resources using AWS’s Global View tool.

+# 🎯 Learning Objectives

+By completing this lab, you will learn how to:

+Configure public subnet routing using Route Tables and an Internet Gateway (IGW)

+Apply instance-level security with Security Groups (stateful)

+Apply subnet-level security with Network ACLs (stateless)

+Understand Security Group vs Network ACL behavior and use cases

+Deploy VPC resources in multiple AWS Regions

+Track VPC and EC2 resources using EC2 Global View

+Build a secure and observable VPC network foundation

+# 🏗️ Key Concepts Covered

+🔸 Route Tables

+Control how packets are routed within a VPC

+A route such as:

+0.0.0.0/0 → Internet Gateway

+makes a subnet public, enabling outbound and inbound internet traffic.

+🔸 Security Groups (SGs)

+Instance-level firewalls

+Stateful: return traffic is automatically allowed

+Only contain allow rules

+This lab used:

+Inbound: HTTPS from Anywhere (IPv4)

+Outbound: Allow all (default)

+🔸 Network ACLs (NACLs)

+Subnet-level firewalls

+Stateless: return traffic must be explicitly allowed

+Support allow + deny rules

+Custom NACLs start with deny all → ideal for least-privilege design

+🔸 Multi-Region Resource Tracking

+VPC and networking resources were deployed in a non-default region

+EC2 Global View was used to observe:

+VPCs

+Subnets

+Internet Gateways

+Security Groups

+Other EC2-related resources

+Useful for distributed architectures, auditing, and troubleshooting

+# 🛠️ What Was Done (Step-by-Step Summary)

+Created a VPC and subnets

+Attached an Internet Gateway and created a public route

+Configured a Route Table to send 0.0.0.0/0 traffic to the IGW

+Created a Security Group with HTTPS inbound access

+(Optional) Created a custom Network ACL with explicit allow/deny rules

+Launched resources in us-west-1 to simulate multi-region operations

+Viewed all resources using EC2 Global View

+Documented insights, screenshots, and security analysis in the PDF

+# 📘 Key Takeaways

+Public/private subnet behavior is defined at the routing layer

+Security Groups protect individual instances

+Network ACLs protect the entire subnet

+SGs = stateful; NACLs = stateless

+Multi-layer security is best practice (Defense in Depth)

+Multi-region visibility is essential for real cloud operations

+AWS Global View simplifies auditing and resource discovery across regions

+# 📂 Project Structure

 /VPC_Traffic_Flow_and_Security/
 │
-├── VPC_Traffic_Flow_and_Security.pdf    # Full documentation: architecture, screenshots, configs, reflections
-├── README.md                             # This file
+├── VPC_Traffic_Flow_and_Security.pdf     # Full lab write-up with diagrams, screenshots, and explanations └── README.md                             # This file
-└── screenshots/               # Folder for any screenshots referenced in the PDF/documentation
+|── /screenshots/                              # If you want to store images referenced in the PDF

-# 📈 About This Project
+# 📜 About This Lab

-This lab is part of a broader roadmap in the aws-cloud-engineer-projects repository, aimed at building end-to-end AWS cloud engineering skills — from networking and security to compute, storage, DevOps, and beyond.
+This lab is part of the AWS Cloud Engineer Projects series, designed to build practical, job-ready cloud skills across networking, security, compute, DevOps, and data engineering.

-It demonstrates a foundational understanding of cloud network architecture and security practices, which are essential for real-world cloud/DevOps roles.